Marble Hill, Manhattan

-Politically a part of New York County, Marble Hill became an island in the Harlem River when it was separated from the island of Manhattan by the construction of the Harlem Ship Canal in 1895.
-In 1914, the Harlem River on the north side of Marble Hill was fully diverted to the canal, with landfill connecting the neighborhood to the Bronx.
+The mill canal was expanded in 1895 to become the Harlem River Ship Canal.
+The new channel, constructed at the direction of the federal government, was 400 ft wide and at least 15 ft deep at its completion.
+Marble Hill remained an island until it was physically connected to the Bronx in 1913, when the old northern bend of the Spuyten Duyvil Creek was filled in.

 The boundaries of the neighborhood are approximately between Terrace View Avenue and Johnson Avenue to the west, between 228th Street and 230th Street to the north, and cutting through the Marble Hill Houses and River Plaza Shopping Center to the east.
+It is connected to the rest of Manhattan by the Broadway Bridge.

 Because of this change in topography, Marble Hill is often associated with the Bronx and is part of Bronx Community District 8.
 In addition, Marble Hill has a Bronx ZIP Code of 10463, and is served by the New York City Police Department's 50th Precinct, headquartered in the Bronx.
 Unlike the rest of Manhattan, it carries the Bronx area codes 718, 347, and 929, which are overlaid by the citywide area code 917.